haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 our [cathepsin K inhibitor](http://www.ebi.ac.uk/pdbe-srv/pdbechem/chemicalCompound/show/IHE) and look for the SMILES provided (ACDLabs, CACTVS, OpenEye).

-<a class="prompt prompt-question"> What will you say about the consistency between the different SMILES sequences?
+<a class="prompt prompt-question"> What can you say about the consistency between the different SMILES sequences?
 Can you recognise the different structural groups in the ligand based on the SMILES?</a>

 Use the [LigParGen server](http://zarbi.chem.yale.edu/ligpargen/) developed by the Jorgensen group, a free web-based service that provides structure and force field topology/parameters for organic molecules and small ligands.
 Generate starting structures using the default parameters for the three different SMILES strings provided by PDBeChem.

 If you look carefully to the PDB files, you will notice that the atom naming and ordering varies from one file to the other.
-To save you some time and efforts, we provide you (table 3) with the renamed PDB files for all three conformers of the ligand, with a consistent naming and in an appropriate format for HADDOCK (chainID was added and ATOM is replaced by HETATM):
+To save you some time and efforts, we provide you (table 3, **click** on the PDBids) with the renamed PDB files for all three conformers of the ligand, with a consistent naming and in an appropriate format for HADDOCK (`chainID` was added and `ATOM` is replaced by `HETATM`):

 | [OpenEye](media/IHE_ligpargen_OpenEye-renamed.pdb) | [CACTVS](media/IHE_ligpargen_CACTVS-renamed.pdb) | [ACDLabs](media/IHE_ligpargen_ACDLabs-renamed.pdb) |
 | :------------ |:---------------:| -------------:|